-· No state can operate in isolation, says Ambode
+• No state can operates in isolation, says Ambode

-The fight against terrorism on Thursday recorded a major feat as the federal government formally established a multi-layered communication structure for implementing National Counter-Terrorism Strategy.
+The fight against terrorism at the weekend recorded a major feat as the federal government formally established a multi-layer communication structure in Lagos State for implementing National Counter-Terrorism Strategy.

-Apparently excited by the formal structure set up for implementing the counter-terrorism strategy, Lagos State Governor, Mr. Akinwunmi Ambode, said no state of the federation could operation in isolation.
+With the formal structure established for implementing the counterterrorism strategy, the state governor, Mr. Akinwunmi Ambode, noted that no state of the federation could operate in isolation.

-The structure, which is built upon a robust bottom-up multi-layer communication, was unveiled at the sensitisation workshop for implementing the strategy held in the NECA House, Lagos.
+The structure, built upon a robust bottom-up multi-layer communication system, was unveiled at a two-day workshop held at the NECA House, Alausa.

-At the workshop, the National Security Adviser, Major-General Babagana Monguno (rtd) explained the reason the workshop was held in Lagos, noting that it was designed “to put in place formal structure for the implementation of National Counter-Terrorism Strategy (NACTEST).
+But the National Security Adviser, Major-General Babagana Monguno (rtd) explained the reason the workshop was held in Lagos, noting that it was designed to put in place formal structure for the implementation of National Counter-Terrorism Strategy (NACTEST).

 Monguno, who was represented by the Head of Counter-Terrorism Office, Mr. Steve Agbana, explained that the structure was put in place to preventively and pre-emptively respond to the challenges of extremism, terrorism and organised violence in part of the federation